Cultural Heritage Preservation Fellowship

 The available amount for individual projects may vary, but the maximum is $10,000 (USD).
 Successful applicants will be expected to submit a final report (1000 words w/images) of their findings within 60 days of the end of the fellowship period; this report will appear in the Foundation’s annual journal, Etruscan and Italic Studies.
 Applications will be evaluated by the Foundation’s Cultural Heritage Preservation Fellowship Review Committee.
 The recommendations of the Committee will be forwarded to the Board of Directors for final approval.
 All fellowship applicants must be members of The Etruscan Foundation.

 All application materials must be delivered to the foundation office by this date.

-Send the application package via United States Postal Service to:
+Send the application package via United States Postal Service or email to:

 P.O.
 Box 26

 Fremont, MI 49412